JoaoPauloAntunes/JoaoPauloAntunes/README.md

 - :computer:   Python, ReactJS, React Native
 - 💬   Ask me about: tech, movies, animes

-Enthusiast of the best web & mobile development technologies.

 "Nothing in this world beats good old persistence.
 Talent does not surpass.
 Nothing more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses is practically a cliche.
 Education does not exceed.
 The world is full of educated fools.
 Persistence and determination alone are powerful." - Calvin Coolidge

 ![JoaoPauloAntunes Status](https://github-readme-stats.vercel.app/api?username=JoaoPauloAntunes&show_icons=true&theme=dark&count_private=true)